macymuhia/mattgathu.github.io/_posts/2017-08-29-writing-cli-app-rust.md

 progress bars generated using the `indicatif` crate and colored output using the `console` crate.
 The `cargo` build tool also makes it a breeze to build and run our code.

-You can find the full implementation of the `wget` clone on [github repo](https://github.com/mattgathu/rget).
+You can find the full implementation of the `wget` clone my [github](https://github.com/mattgathu/rget).